vivaria/edisonrul.ing/docs/source/cards/demise-king-of-armageddon.md

-# DEMISE, KING OF ARMAGEDDON
+# Demise, King Of Armageddon

 > Ⓒ This card can only be Ritual Summoned with the Ritual Spell Card, "End of the World". ① You can pay 2000 Life Points to destroy all cards on the field, except this card.